jonlanglet/DTA/README.md

 ```

 ## Need Help?
-This repository is purely a prototype, demonstrating the capabilities of DTA.
+This repository is a prototype to demonstrate the capabilities and feasibility of DTA.
 However, the installation is not streamlined.

 If you get stuck, please reach out to [me](https://langlet.io/) at `jonatan at langlet.io` and I will help out best I can.

 I am also open to collaborations on DTA-adjacent research.